 - Adoption of wildlife and habitat management plans that underpin best practice

 - Conservation and collaborative work

 - Integration with other land management activities (such as farming, forestry and tourism)

 - Social, economic and cultural aspects (such as employment, community engagement and communications)

-And if you want to get in touch to discuss Wildlife Estates Scotland accreditation, please contact our WES Project Officer, Caroline Pringle.
+If you want to get in touch to discuss any aspect of Wildlife Estates Scotland or to talk about accreditation, please contact Nadia Flaherty.